 The tables specified in these requirements must be properly filled out.
 These tables include the three PSC tables, two DNR tables, and mailing lists.
 All tables must be submitted in Adobe Acrobat (.pdf) as well as Microsoft Excel spreadsheets.
 All documents that are part of the application must be submitted to Electronic Records Filing (ERF) system directly, not as documents that are attachments to (embedded within) a single PDF.
-Mailing lists as part of the application should be submitted to the ERF.
+Mailing lists as part of the application should not be submitted to the ERF.
+Rather, submit mailing lists to the docket's case coordinator via email or the PSC's secure file transfer protocol site1.